juliacodez/nodered-workshop/content/Building an IVR/_index.md

 1. Firstly we will deal with the *is empty* path, the simplest thing to do here is to re-present the user with the menu options, so we can simply connect this back to our initial talk node to read the options and then collect input.

 2. Next we need to do something if the caller presses 1.
-For this we will connect the caller to another numbe using a "connect" node from the palette.
+For this we will connect the caller to another number using a "connect" node from the palette.
 To configure this node to connect the call to another phone number:
     - The **Endpoint** should be **Phone**.
     - The **Number** should be another phone number you might have (ask the person next to you if you can use their cellphone number)
-    - The **From** should be your Nexmo number.
+    - The **From** should be your Vonage number.

     ![Connect Node Config](/Connect_Node_Config.png)